 The baseline survey, intervention, and post-intervention survey were conducted in a private meeting room in a community center in a single session, lasting approximately 90 minutes and administered to groups of 6-8 individuals.
 Groups consisted of one of the following demographics: adolescent mothers (n=29), adolescents who had never given birth (n=23), mothers (n=32), and fathers (n=16) of adolescent females.
 Groups were segregated in this manner to increase participant comfort with the topics discussed in the intervention.
 The surveys were read aloud by the research assistant to the group in English and Twi.
 Though survey questions were asked in the group setting, each individual recorded his or her answer on a paper survey covered by a folder to maintain confidentiality in the group setting.
 Prior to reading the questions regarding contraception methods, participants were instructed to answer “no opinion” if they had never heard of the method before.
 The baseline survey was administered immediately prior to the intervention, and the post-intervention survey was administered immediately after the intervention.

 The 30-minute intervention included the following: 1) Adolescent development and sexual health; 2) How family planning can increase educational opportunities for adolescents; and 3) Evidence-based safety and effectiveness information for all contraceptive methods available in the community.
 The intervention used the World Health Organization’s (WHO) chart entitled “Comparing effectiveness of family planning methods” as a visual aid (WHO, 2011a), as well as models of an IUD and a contraceptive implant.
 Emphasis was placed on the most effective tier of methods appropriate for adolescents (IUD and implant), although all available methods were discussed.
 Dual pregnancy and HIV/STI prevention was discussed.
-Participants were encouraged to ask questions.
+Approximately 15 minutes of the session was didactic and 15 minutes was interactive with the participants, discussing their method-specific questions or talking about their personal experiences with contraception.

 Data management and analysis